mrrobworks/spring-boot-angular-template/README.md

 - [ ] User-Role-assignment through webapplication
 - [ ] Save LoggedIn User to Session
 - [ ] Changing Bootstrap-CSS to Semantic-UI
+- [ ] CRUD Roles for Administrator of the Application